lamtrg279/Codecademy-Boss-Machine-API/README.md

 ## Project Overview

-In this project, I created an entire API to serve information to a Boss Machine, a unmanagement application.
+In this project, I created an entire API to serve information to a Boss Machine, a management application.
 I created routes to manage 'minions', 'million dollar ideas', and to handle all the meetings.

 You can view a video demonstration of the final app here: